dorkbox/SystemTray/README.md

 SystemTray.ENABLE_ROOT_CHECK    (type boolean, default value 'true')
  -  Allows the SystemTray logic to ignore if root is detected.
-Usually when running as root it won't work (because of how DBUS operates), but in rare situations, it might work.
+Usually when running as root it will not work (because of how DBUS operates), but in rare situations, it might work.
     This is an advanced feature, and it is recommended to leave as true